ajoberstar/gradle-stutter/README.md

   // If an exact match isn't found, Stutter will use the lock file for the latest compatible JVM
   // e.g. if you specify Java 8 and 9, as above
   //      Gradle run under Java 8 will only use versions listed in the java(8) block
-  //      Gradle run under Java 9 will only user versions listed in the java(9) block
+  //      Gradle run under Java 9 will only use versions listed in the java(9) block
-  //      Gradle run under Java 10 will only user versions listed in the java(9) block
+  //      Gradle run under Java 10 will only use versions listed in the java(9) block

   // If you have a lot of tests, or otherwise just don't want to test every Gradle version that you say is compatible,
   // use sparse = true.
 This will greatly limit the number of versions you test against, but should do the job of